-This PPS meets its woodland conservation requirement with woodland preservation, reforestation, and off-site woodland credits, in accordance with this master plan policy and Section 24-132(a) of the prior Subdivision Regulations, and not through the use of fee-in-lieu.
+This application proposes to meet its woodland conservation requirement with woodland preservation, reforestation and off-site woodland credits, in accordance with this master plan policy and Section 24-132(a) of the prior Subdivision Regulations.
+The use of fee-in-lieu is not proposed.